Freelance Reporting: Los Angeles

 Based in Washington, D.C., I am a media specialist with experience working in foreign affairs and the news industry.
 As a former journalist, I specialized in the coverage of governments, institutions and policies across multimedia platforms (print, radio, digital).
 Currently working for the United States House of Representatives, I specialize in drafting press releases, social media content and audience outreach, and conducting research on tight deadlines.
-I actively seek opportunities that combine my interests in watchdog journalism and politics in order to elevate unheard voices and contribute to the building of a more informed and engaged society.
+I actively seek opportunities that combine my interests in news analysis and politics in order to elevate unheard voices and contribute to the building of a more informed and engaged society.